 Hindi is an Indo-Aryan language.
 This language is also spoken in northern, central, and western India.

-Hindi has also been regarded as a standardized and registered language.
 After Mandarin and English, Hindi is the fourth most widely spoken language globally.

 Phonology: